 The festival lasts for 3 days and tickets can be bought ahead of time for 45 USD.
 This is a great opportunity to get close to some of the world’s best jazz artists, as well as enjoy delicious local food and drinks.

 Jakarta brings together the best of both worlds with its modern cityscape and traditional music, making it the perfect place to celebrate this musical event.
-You can enjoy nights filled with smooth sounds and stunning visuals, or take part in workshops and educational sessions about jazz music and culture.
+Stay in Jakarta to enjoy nights filled with smooth sounds and stunning visuals, take part in workshops, and educational sessions about jazz music and culture.

 Where To Stay